finder.io alternatives

 In practice the meter stayed honest and the US addresses held up on the send.
 Credit where due.
 What never showed was a single European phone number, and that won't change while Findymail treats GDPR as a wall; Enrow runs the same pay-per-found billing and adds documented EU dials, plus catch-alls delivered instead of dropped.
 And the LinkedIn-to-CRM full-record push, which Findymail doesn't attempt.

-vs Enrow: same pay-per-found billing philosophy, but Findymail is plainly pricier per valid email, $0.049 against Enrow's $0.017 at entry, about 3x, and the gap widens to roughly 5.6x at Pro volume.
-Findymail is a genuine quality near-peer on US email coverage; it is not the cheaper option.
-What else separates them is what Findymail cannot return: EU phones (Enrow sources them and holds the legal paperwork), catch-all delivery, the full-record CRM push from LinkedIn.
-Enrow also starts at $17 for a 1,000-email plan where Findymail's 1,000-credit door is $49.
+vs Enrow: same pay-per-found philosophy, but Findymail is plainly pricier per valid email and stays US, email-only in Europe.
+It's a genuine near-peer on US email; it is not the cheaper option.
+Enrow adds EU phones with the legal paperwork, catch-all delivery, the full-record CRM push, and a $17 door to Findymail's $49.

 The European compliance hawk's choice.